rdeewa/CM-System/README.md

-Course Monitoring Systems is used to monitor the course in an organization, and helps system administrators monitor their infrastructure.
+The Course Monitoring System is designed to streamline the process of monitoring courses within an educational organization.
+It assists system administrators in overseeing their infrastructure and provides an organized way to track the progress of multiple courses, batches, and faculty members.

-In an educational Institute there are several courses running parallel every day.
-For every course there are several batches at same/different time.
-Every course has a session wise/day wise schedule.
-It will be difficult for the Faculty Head to know the status of every batch i.e. what is the session taught at each day in a batch.

-So the Automated Course Monitoring System will keep the records of all the courses, batches, faculties and the day wise update for every batch.
-It will also help the faculty head to maintain the course plan.
+In educational institutes where several courses run simultaneously, it becomes challenging for the Faculty Head to keep track of each course's daily progress.
+This system automates the process, maintaining records of all courses, batches, faculties, and daily updates, making it easier for the Faculty Head to manage and monitor the course plans effectively.

-there are five entities in Course Monitoring Systems i.e. Admin, faculty, Courses, Course-plan and Batch.
+Key Features:-
+User Authentication:

-1. Basic authentication of various user accounts (admin, faculty).
+Basic authentication for different user accounts (Admin, Faculty).
-2. User can log in by filling in the required credentials and after the authentication, the user can enjoy the services.
+Users can log in by providing the required credentials.
+After successful authentication, users can access their specific services.
-3. Both users have different options to perform.
-Admin can register faculty, and then faculty can access his/her options.
-4. Here, admin and faculty perform CURD (create record, update the record, read/view this, and also can delete such.)
+Role-Based Access:

+Admin: Responsible for registering faculty members and managing the system.
+Admins have the ability to create, update, view, and delete records.
+Faculty: Faculty members can access their specific options once registered by the admin.
+They can view their assigned courses and update the status of each session in the course plan.
+Course and Batch Management:

+Admins can create and manage courses, batch schedules, and course plans.
+Faculty members can update the day-wise status of each batch, keeping the course plan up to date.
+CRUD Operations:

+Both Admin and Faculty can perform CRUD (Create, Read, Update, Delete) operations on records relevant to their roles.
+Course Plan Maintenance:

-5. Admin can create course plan but only faculty can fill up the status for the course.
+Admins can create course plans, but only faculty members can update the status for each course, ensuring accurate tracking of the educational progress.

+Entities:-
+The system comprises five key entities:

+Admin,
+Faculty,
+Course,
+Course-plan,
+Batch.

+Technologies Used:-

+Backend: Java with Hibernate ORM

+Database: MySQL

+Project Type: Console Application